• Skip to primary navigation

 3. Place the mushroom stems and walnuts into a food processor and pulse 5-6 times until they are finely chopped, stopping to scrape down the sides if necessary.
 Transfer the mixture to a large bowl.
 Rough chop the apples, add them to the food processor and pulse several times until finely chopped.
 Add the chopped apples to the bowl with the mushroom-walnut mixture and mix until everything is well combined.
 Set the mixture aside.

 4. Heat a large skillet over medium heat and sauté the chopped onions and minced garlic for about 2-3 minutes.
 Use 2-3 tablespoons of water or veggie broth if needed to prevent sticking.
 Add the chopped mushroom stems-apple-walnut mixture to the pan and cook for another 5-7 minutes, stirring occasionally, until the mixture softens and the apples become tender.
-Stir in the breadcrumbs, sage, and thyme, and cook for another 2 minutes.
-Remove the pan from heat, add the parsley, season with salt and pepper to taste, and give the stuffing a good mix.
+Stir in the breadcrumbs, sage, thyme, and rosemary.
+Cook for another 2 minutes.
+Remove the pan from the heat, add the parsley, season with salt and pepper to taste, and give the stuffing a good mix.
 Set the stuffing aside and prepare the mushrooms.

 5. Place mushrooms on your prepared baking sheet.
 Carefully pluck the stems from the center of each mushroom cap.
 Begin filling the mushroom caps with the stuffing mixture, pressing the mixture down gently to ensure they are well-packed, then add a little extra to create a little mound.
 Repeat until all of the mushrooms have been stuffed.